 The results of the Sheriff's Office internal audits showed the Sheriff's Office's military equipment to be in good working condition.
-We continuously evaluated all of our equipment and decommissioned those items that were deemed no longer serviceable by our Agency.

 The Sheriff's Office's internal audits found no violations of its military equipment use policy.

 MILITARY EQUIPMENT COST AND DATA: